Sys-h-sudo/Sys-h-sudo/README.md

 - I'm open for any quires, or projects relating to Analyising, or creating anti-virus frameworks.
 (Mind I am still very shit at frameworks and analysing.
 Don't expect a yes if its large-scale projects.)

-- You can reach me at sysbusinessmail@gmail.com or sys#4882
+- You can reach me at sysbusinessmail@gmail.com

 Let's clean the Web, shall we?